Skip To Content Skip To Navigation Go to Accessibility Statement

 What is TENS Therapy?

 TENS (transcutaneous electrical nerve stimulation) therapy is a drug-free method of pain relief.
-This method of pain management uses a small device called a TENS unit which delivers mild electric shocks to the target area through electrodes.
-TENS units achieve pain relief in two ways: endorphin release and pain gaiting.
+TENS therapy uses a device called a TENS unit.
+It sends mild electrical signals to the target area through electrodes.
+They achieve pain relief in two ways: endorphin release and pain gaiting.

 When a TENS unit stimulates nerves, it causes the body to activate and release endorphins.
-When endorphins are released, they reduce pain and make us feel happier.
+The release of endorphins reduces pain and promotes feelings of happiness.
 This is commonly achieved with pain medication.
-However, TENS units accomplish the same effect without the risk of addiction or dependence.
+However, TENS devices accomplish the same effect without the risk of addiction or dependence.

 Have you ever started rubbing an area in pain?
 This is your body's way of pain gaiting.
 The sensation of pain works in the following ways: